Frequently Asked Questions

 What is the Application Process Like?

 It’s quite simple: if you are interested, please fill out our online application, and we will contact you.
-We will interview and evaluate potential candidates in a variety of ways, looking at logical thinking skills as well as personality and determination.
+We will interview and evaluate potential candidates in a variety of ways, looking at logical thinking skills.

 If I Already Have A Programming Background, Would I Still Be A Fit?